StillWolf/StillWolf.github.io/_pages/about.md

   - /about.html
 ---

-Currently I am a fourth year graduate student of School of Computer Science in Zhejiang University and a member of NCRC (Neuromorphic Computing and Robotic Cognition Lab) Group.
+Currently I am a fourth year graduate student of School of Computer Science and Technology in Zhejiang University and a member of NCRC (Neuromorphic Computing and Robotic Cognition) Group.

 I received my B.Eng. degree in College of Computer Science from Sichuan University in June 2020.
 In the same year, I was admitted to study for a PhD degree in Zhejiang University without entrance examination.